-In this example the Pegasus, just as those ancient Chinese porcelain pieces, was painted using cobalt oxide in water (although I use and suggest distilled water, not tap water).
+In this example, the Pegasus, just as those ancient Chinese porcelain pieces, was painted using cobalt oxide in water (use distilled water, not tap water).
 The techniques used are exactly those described in the previous steps, and then the piece was re-fired to the clay's bisque temperature.
-(This piece was made using low-fire clay, so is bisqued and re-fired higher than its glaze firing.)
+(This piece was made using low-fire clay, so it's bisqued and re-fired higher than its glaze firing.)

-There are two reasons why I strongly suggest re-firing to bisque temperature before putting any glaze, including clear transparent glaze, over the design.
+There are two reasons why it is suggested to re-fire to bisque temperature before putting any glaze, including clear transparent glaze, over the design.

 - Graphite burnout: As you can see, all the pencil marks are completely gone with no marring of the piece.
 The graphite (carbon) can, however, cause a glaze to pit or blister if it is not burned off before glaze is applied to the piece.

 - Sinter the stain: The stain is also partially fused to the clay after re-firing.
 This makes it less likely to smear during glaze application, as well as helping keep the stain from lifting up into the glaze during the melt.
 Such lift into the glaze can cause fuzziness in the design or, in some cases, the complete dispersal of the stain into the glaze during firing.